drmittelstein/thermal_control/README.md

 ### Transducer Alignment

 Position both the transducer and hydrophone in a water bath, with the transducer mounted to the motor stage system.
-Define a low intensity pulsed ultrasound test signal that can be run safely continuously during alignment using:
+Define an ultrasound test signal that can be run safely continuously during alignment.
+This signal will be used to generate a defined area of heating at the focal point of the transducer such that the transducer can be aligned with the implanted therometer.
+You can define this waveform manually or you can use the following script:

 ```
 SetTestingParameter.m